adibarbusoftlab/playgist/_posts/en/2023-10-03-android-reset.md

 ### 3. Performing the Hard Factory Reset

-In the Recovery Mode menu, the path to initiate a factory reset, often labeled as "Factory reset," may vary slightly depending on your device's manufacturer and Android version.
-However, a common route to find this option is as follows:
+In the Recovery Mode menu, the path to initiate the reset, often labeled as "Factory reset," may vary slightly depending on your device's manufacturer and Android version.
+However, a common way to do the reset is as follows:

 ***Wipe Data / Factory Reset***:
-- Within the recovery mode menu, look for an option labeled something like "Wipe Data," "Factory Reset," or "Reset."
+- Within the Recovery Mode menu, look for an option labeled something like "Wipe Data," "Factory Reset," or "Reset."
 - Use the volume buttons to navigate through the menu, and the power button (or another designated button) to select the option.

 ***Confirm the Reset***: